After Olympics boost, Britons face austerity to 2020

 For the Bank of England - which has already pumped huge sums into the financial system by buying government bonds from commercial banks - this might mean purchasing loans and mortgages with newly-created money from lenders.

-For the government, it might mean turning Thatcher’s free market ideology on its head with measures such as fully nationalizing the Royal Bank of Scotland.
+For the government, it might mean turning Thatcher’s free market ideology on its head with measures such as fully nationalising the Royal Bank of Scotland.

 The Bank of England is now factoring in that the crisis has destroyed some of the economy’s ability to grow without stoking inflation.